OCLC-Developer-Network/wclibhours/docs/libraryHoursEpic.md

 ###Acceptance Criteria:
 When I go to the library hours page
-I see the name of the library
+Then I see the name of the library
-and a section for normal hours
+And a section for normal hours
-and a section for special hours
+And a section for special hours

 ##Story:
 As a library patron,